AUTO PATROL ROBOT

 • HardWare: Jeston Orin NX, Radar, Imu, Camera, etc..

-• Description: This stage focuses on addressing various engineering challenges in autonomous patrol.
+• Description: This stage focused on engineering challenges in autonomous driving.
 Vehicle-level tasks include chassis communication, autonomous path planning, navigation, obstacle avoidance, and docking.

-In the last days, my primary focus was on vehicle-level tasks, including map scanning and drawing, developing Autoware modules, implementing diverse docking strategies, and enhancing obstacle detection systems.
+In the last days, my primary focus was on vehicle-level tasks, including mapping, developing auto driving modules, implementing docking strategies, and enhancing obstacle detection systems.
 Meanwhile, my colleague focused on testing new auto drive framework, optimizing system-level strategies, and setting up communication with the backend management system.

 Obstacle Avoidance: To address the blind spots in the 16-line LiDAR, I use the ultrasonic array at first to detect closing obstacles.
 However, due to the high noise and low sampling rates (3-4 Hz), a 1D LiDAR is integrated.
 Data from the 1D LiDAR and one line of the multi-line LiDAR is combined to achieve stable, high-sensitivity detection.
 Meanwhile, the ultrasonic sensor array is also under testing for low-height obstacles like small animals and stones.